 - highlight the knowledge, research, and importance of naturalists, scientists, and educators of diverse backgrounds in our school, afterschool, and community education programs

 - amplify the voices of naturalists, scientists, and outdoors people of diverse backgrounds via our communications, including social media

 - ensure that our teaching library includes books by diverse authors and illustrators, as well as books that center the experiences of people of diverse backgrounds

-- acknowledge the ancestral Indigenous lands where our work occurs
+- acknowledge the ancestral Abenaki lands where our work occurs

 - explore partnerships with outdoor recreation and nature organizations led by — and centered on the experiences of — people of diverse backgrounds

 - improve access to Harris Center trails, lands, and programs for people with disabilities

 - examine our outreach and employment practices with the goal of building diversity throughout our organization — including volunteers, interns, staff, and trustees